Frequently Asked Questions

 18. Where can I get extra help?

 Asking for some extra help is the smart thing to do if you find that you are having difficulty with a course or with a particular topic or problem.
 The first person to turn to is the instructor, either in the form of your preceptor or the individual in charge of the course.
-He or she will usually be pleased that a student is concerned enough to ask for clarification or further explanation of a concept or for a diagnosis of problems that arise on tests and papers.
+They will usually be pleased that a student is concerned enough to ask for clarification or further explanation of a concept or for a diagnosis of problems that arise on tests and papers.
 Additional resources are available if help is needed over a longer term.
 McGraw Study Hall@Frist offers academic support in introductory chemistry, economics, mathematics, physics, and statistics (in some disciplines).
 The Writing Center offers student writers free one-on-one conferences with experienced fellow writers trained to consult on writing projects in any discipline.
 Undergraduate peer tutors are available in a variety of courses, especially math, science, and language courses.
 Counseling and Psychological Services in McCosh Health Center offers help with personal problems.
 If you have any questions, your RCA, dean, director of studies, or director of student life can steer you toward the appropriate sources of help.

 19. How can I find what I need in Princeton’s decentralized University Library?